NordVPN Offers Powerful Protections at a Great Value

 Very few people realize just how vulnerable they are online.
-Even with strong passwords and the best security practices, just by nature of connecting to the internet, you’re at risk.
-Add to that the growing number of identity theft cases, the increasing instances of cyberattack, and the ever-watchful eyes of governments and internet service providers, it’s no wonder people are turning to virtual private networks in droves.1
+Even with strong passwords and the best security practices, you could be at risk.
+With a growing number of identity theft cases (targeting adults and children) and increasing instances of cyberattacks, it’s no wonder people are turning to virtual private networks in droves.1

 You can learn more about VPNs on our VPN resource page, but today we’re going to be talking about one of the biggest names in the VPN game, NordVPN.
-After testing NordVPN for several days, I can say they’ve got a great suite of services, affordable pricing options, and a couple of surprises you wouldn’t expect.
-Let’s take a look at how this all breaks down.
+After testing NordVPN for several days, I discovered that they have a wide range of features that I didn’t even realize I needed.
+By that, I mean Nord is ahead of the game and offers some great value to its customers.

 Did You Know: VPNs work by creating an encrypted “tunnel” between your computer and the server to the site you want to access.
 Using a VPN will prevent prying eyes from seeing your online activity, but it can also prevent cyber attacks and identity theft.